TEXT Function in Excel

 TEXT formula is as shown below-

-Below is the list of format code used in Excel while dealing with Dates-
+Below is the list of format codes used in Excel while dealing with Dates-

 Combining Date and Text in the desired format.